oshadmon/novity-pull-data/README.md

 [get_data.py](get_data.py) - Given a list of tables (_water_ and _waste water_), generate a list of corresponding columns,, and get raw data, as well as summary data for the last 24 hours.
 The data is then stored into corresponding files.

+[read_json.py](read_json.py) - Example for reading data from JSON file.
+Used to validate write is correct.

 ## Comments
 **What is period**: The period function finds the first occurrence of data before or at a specified date and considers